Bother past tense

 • I could see that his back was bothering him (Past Continuous)

-Along with bother, words are popular compose and correct.
+Along with bother, words are popular man and pat.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.